native-ly/native-positioning/README.md

 ## About

-Set positioning for React Native component in one line of code
+Set the positioning of the React Native component in one line of code

 ## How to Install